patrykdros97/geo-rest-api/README.md

 ![Algorithm schema](./images/1.png)

 ## ./login
-Login user using his name and passsword in Basic Auth and as response we obtaining token by which we authorize our user
+Login user using his name and password in Basic Auth and as response we obtaining token by which we authorize our user
 ![Algorithm schema](./images/2.png)

 ## ./users